-While the Distance Education & Instructional Technology department has set some guidelines for course layout, instructors are free to design their course as they please.
-Therefore, your courses may not all look the same.
-However, typically each course is divided into either weeks or topics, with the most recent topic at the top of the page, below the general heading section.
-The general heading section contains the name of the course and will typically contain important documents such as the course syllabus.
+The Distance Education & Instructional Technology department has set guidelines for online course layout.
+Typically each course is divided into weeks, with the most recent topic at the top of the page, below the general heading section.
+The general heading section contains the name of the course and will typically contain important documents such as the course syllabus and tentative weekly schedule.

 Reading the syllabus is a good way to become familiar with the class, including tentative dates for assignments and the overall structure of topics.
 It is recommended that you download a copy to your computer and/or print a copy for easy and quick access.

-After you have read the syllabus, ensure you have completed the Student Agreement Form activity for your online class.
+After you have read the syllabus, ensure you have completed the Student Agreement Form questionnaire for your online class.

 One of the consequences of online learning is that there is little to no opportunity for face-to-face interaction with the instructor or fellow students.
 Therefore, it is imperative that you are aware of various communication channels set up by your instructor, including Q & A discussion forums, Moodle messaging, and email.

 For general questions, if your instructor has set up a “Questions” forum, it is best to use it.
 Using a discussion forum to ask questions of the instructor provides other students who may also have the same question to reference the instructor’s answer in one place.
-If you don’t feel comfortable asking on a discussion forum, or if the nature of your question is sensitive, you can also use Moodle messaging and email.
-Moodle messaging is accessed by clicking “Messages” in the messaging block on your “My home” page in Moodle.
-You can use the drop down menu to find your class and choose your instructor from the list of participants.
+If you don’t feel comfortable asking on a discussion forum, or if the nature of your question is sensitive, you can also use Moodle messaging or email.
+Moodle messaging is accessed by clicking the callout bubble at the top right of the page, just left of your name.

 If you are having trouble accessing your email, contact Computer Services at (870) 248-4050.